drewblessing/gitlab-cli/README.md

 3. _`rake install` (Requires root privileges)._

 You now have access to the `gitlab` command.

+_Required Gems_

+If you install from rubygems below then you will not need to install these required gems yourself.
+The gem package manager will attempt to install the proper versions for you.

+1. thor >= 0.17.0 and < 0.19
+2. json >= 1.7.7 and < 1.8
+3. rest-client >= 1.6.7 and < 1.7

 _How can I find the private token for my user?_